yashsharma8433/yashsharma8433/README.md

  😄 Pronouns: He/Him <br/>

-🎓 I’m currently pursuing my Bachelors in Computer Science and have a strong interest in Coding💙 <br />
+🎓 I’m Graduated in Computer Science and have a strong interest in React,ReactNative,Next js,GenAI | FULL STACK DEV | DSA 💙 <br />

-✨  I write code in C/C++, Python, Java, JavaScript etc.. <br/>
+✨ I write code in Python, Java, JavaScript etc.. <br/>

-💡 I am currently focusing on Open Source.
+💡 I am currently focusing on 3d Websites and App Development.
 A beginner contributor at Open Source. <br/>

 📚 I am looking forward to enhance my knowledge by learning new skills and grow in the tech fields.